googleapis/google-cloud-ruby/google-cloud-storage/conformance/README.md

 ## Running the tests

 The conformance tests are included in the ordinary unit test suite.
 In the `google-cloud-storage` directory, run `rake test`.

+Because the conformance tests are dynamically generated at run time, working with them is more difficult than working with hand-written tests.
+If you need to execute one or more of these tests in isolation, you can do so by placing the `focus` keyword just above one of the calls to `define_method`.
+This will isolate a subset of the conformance tests.